BarS99/alan-systems/README.md

 Tech stack: ReactJS, React Router, Redux Toolkit, Formik, Yup, RippleUI, Tailwind, Typescript

-REST requests mocked with localStorage in a repository.
+REST requests have been mocked with localStorage in a repository.
-A few example unit tests written for EventForm.tsx.
+A few example unit tests have been written for the EventForm component.

 Live preview: https://bars99.github.io/alan-systems